 The change of use of the building from a bank to a restaurant.
-Externally there is only one change which is that the proposed kitchen extract/flue would terminate on the flat roofed section on the north side of the building.
+Externally there is only one change which is that the proposed kitchen extract/flue as submitted would have terminated on the flat roofed section on the north side of the building.
+Amended plans have repositioned the flue to that it is routed internally within the building up to roof level at which point there is an external flue.

-Plans show the ground floor of the building would include informal dining and bar/lounge area, the first floor would house formal dining and the kitchens with the $2^{nd}$ floor having a function room, administration office and managers accommodation.
+Plans show the ground floor of the building would include informal dining and bar/lounge area, the first floor would house formal dining and the kitchens with the second floor having a function room, administration office and managers accommodation.
 The number of table covers proposed is approximately 50 including informal tables.
-The proposed opening hours of the restaurant are 10:00-23:00 daily.
+The proposed opening hours of the restaurant are 10:00 - 23:00 daily.

-The plans show 3 signs which do not form part of the proposal as signs are covered by the advertisement regulations.
+The submitted plans show 3 signs which do not form part of the proposal as signs are covered by the advertisement regulations.
 These would therefore need to form part of a separate application for advertisement consent and a footnote to this effect is suggested in the event this application is approved.
+The signs are not shown on the amended plans.